-The jobs market is changing every day.
-Digital advancement is paving the way to increased employment transparency on a number of levels; people are more informed than ever before.
+The job market is changing every day.
+Digital transformation is paving the way to increased employment transparency on a number of levels; people are more informed than ever before.
 We can compare our situations with those of others, and we are all too privy to whether we’ve got it good, okay, bad or horrible.
 It’s easy to search for new jobs from our phones whenever and wherever we want, and many of us are also headhunted regularly for open positions.
-It’s difficult to ignore the alternatives that we know are out there for us; we know we have choice and we know we aren’t stuck if we’re unhappy.
+It’s difficult to ignore the alternatives that we know are out there for us; we know we have a choice and we know we aren’t stuck if we’re unhappy.
 LinkedIn reports 78% of employees will not tolerate a bad culture, even if it means working for a top company.

-Facing it head on
+Facing it head-on

 The clever companies are the ones taking retention seriously and aggressively addressing it, embracing things like culture and development.
 Many are spending time and money on things like employer branding and employee advocacy, creating strategies for attracting and holding onto good talent.
-Great company leaders are swallowing that they now need to constantly ‘win over’ their top performers and nurture those with great potential in order to stop them leaving.
-Disgruntled employees know they shouldn’t have to deal with unrealistic working hours, stressful manager antics and poor working conditions, and in the face of workplace adversity, will likely up and leave for some greener grass on another side.
+Great company leaders are swallowing that they now need to constantly ‘win over’ their top performers and nurture those with great potential in order to stop them from leaving.
+Disgruntled employees know they shouldn’t have to deal with unrealistic working hours, stressful manager antics, and poor working conditions, and in the face of workplace adversity, will likely up and leave for some greener grass on another side.